CREDO23/nestjs-lab/README.md

 # nestjs-lab
-This repository contains my experiments with NestJs stuff, you can use it for learning purpose
+This repository contains my experiments with NestJS.
+Feel free to explore the code and use it for learning purposes.